heinoskov/huawei-solar-battery-optimizations/README.md

 - [woopstar](https://github.com/woopstar): For numerous pull requests, bug fixes, and feature implementations.

 Your contributions, whether through code, documentation, or suggestions, have been invaluable in making this project better for everyone.
-Thank you for your time and effort!
+Thank you for your time and effort!<br><br>

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](LICENSE).<br><br>

 ## Disclaimer